-Many new Bitcoin Cash users are not very secure, or do not know how a Bitcoin Cash wallet works.
+Many new Bitcoin Cash users are not sure, or do not know how a Bitcoin Cash wallet works.
 Some even have a completely wrong idea about it.
 They think that their Bitcoin Cash is stored in the wallet on their smartphone or PC.
 But this is not correct.

 Your Bitcoin Cash is not stored in the wallet, but in the blockchain and mempool on more than a thousand computers called nodes around the world.
 How to run such a node I described here.